Any way you look at it, Election Day 2024 will go down as historic.

 “An important component of civil discourse is subjecting our own beliefs to critique or criticism.
 This can cause people to feel threatened or attacked and uncomfortable,” Carlisle said.
 “It does not mean we silence folks who disagree with us.
 By not participating in this process and instead stifling or avoiding certain topics, we hurt our community and our democracy.
 Reasonable people can and should disagree.
 A strong democracy requires it."

-University of Utah political science experts often provide non-partisan insights into a variety of election-related issues to help Utahns and all Americans understand topics such as the Constitution and the courts.
 Michael Dichio, an assistant professor in political science at the U, authored the book, The US Supreme Court and the Centralization of Federal Authority which traces how the Court’s constitutional jurisprudence affects the growth of the federal government from the founding era forward.
+His research has also appeared in Studies in American Political Development, Publius: The Journal of Federalism, Law & Policy, and Just Security, among other places.

-Ben Lyons, a University of Utah assistant professor of communication who studies disinformation, recently participated in a massive study of 25 video interventions that points to solutions for reducing polarization, anti-democratic attitudes and support for political violence.
+Ben Lyons, a University of Utah assistant professor of communication who studies disinformation, recently participating in a massive study of 25 video interventions that points to solutions for reducing polarization, anti-democratic attitudes and support for political violence.

 “The vast majority of people who consume media about politics are consuming partisan media.
 There are very few sources of non-partisan media,” explained Josh McCrain, a University of Utah assistant professor of political science who is a general expert for elections, and offers commentary on lobbying, Congress, media and politics, and the political economy.
 “That is a natural feature of what happens when media companies try to make money by targeting specific audiences.
 Major sources of political media now are more partisan than ever.
 That's definitely the case.”